15 tips for a countryside staycation with your dog

 There’s so much excitement for a dog out in the countryside.
 The smells, the sounds, the wide-open spaces – it can all be just too enticing for a dog, particularly if it’s more used to a quick stroll around a city park.

 Remember that you are legally responsible for your dog and any damage it causes.
-That could mean a hefty bill, unless you’re covered with third party liability under your pet insurance.
+That could mean a hefty bill, unless you’re covered with third party liability under your pet insurance policy.

 So train your dog, and make sure it understands basic commands before you take it out into the countryside.